gr0uch/doc-tree/README.md

               path: 'Foo.constructor' }
 }]
 ```

+Descriptions are rendered into HTML using CommonMark.
+Use `{ render: false }` in the options for `output` to turn it off.

 There are a few limitations.
 It only considers block comments, and if the block comment starts with the character `!` it will be ignored.
 Also, only classes, class methods, functions, and `prototype` properties can be documented.